mercari/mercari-engineering-ladder/en/MG6.md

 Encourages engineers across **the entire group** to take ownership of their work.

-**Helps foster a culture of psychological safety across the group by ensuring that analysis of issues is** focused on the process and not on individuals.
+Encourages **engineers across the group** to value different opinions and diverse ideas **and comes up with solutions incorporating the opinions of members within the group.**

-## Expertise
+## Continued Learning
 **Learns and applies new knowledge, such as expert-level technology and cutting-edge research, in order to enhance the value of the product and the development of the organization as a whole.** Encourages engineers across **the group** to learn and apply new knowledge outside of the scope of their role, as well as to share technical information, and acts as a role model for such sharing.

 **Recognized by those around them as an expert in coding in certain domains.**